 Back in Charlotte and busking again!
 I missed it.
 Brings back feelings I haven’t had in awhile.
 Namely, I reclaim the ability to trust anyone I see.
 Being a busker gives you the opportunity to not suspect everyone around you for fear for your safety.
 As a small woman it has been metaphorically beaten into me that I should be wary of everyone around me.
 And of course, more likely than not I have been led out of harms way by this attitude.
 However, with a guitar on my back or around my shoulder I feel inclined to smile at everyone.
 I feel a sense of openness that I find difficult to obtain in any other context.

 Despite its extreme inconsistencies, there are still some generalities I have picked up on from doing it for so long.
 I always sound worse in the first hour, and I always make less money in the first hour.
 I have to remind myself to keep a positive attitude because if I just enjoy myself and enjoy the company of the passersby, the money will come naturally.
 Believe it or not.

 Today I made $80 and bought a diet coke from the nearby hot dog seller (Kimberly) because I want her to know I support her business (and to try to make up for her poor ears listening to my obnoxious voice for so many hours a week), and then an almond tea cake from the bakery across the street.

 It’s supposed to rain tomorrow.
 We’ll see.

-thepriceofbeingawolf asked: Hi.
+thepriceofbeingawolf-deactivate said: Hi.
 Did you ever busk in Richmond?
 Having trouble finding any info.
 Hoping you could help.
 Thanks

 Yes!
 The best place to busk is outside the Byrd theatre while people are waiting in line for tickets.
 I busked there over the summer when it was warmer but I was there this weekend and the line is still very long.
 Everyone has cash because they are buying tickets to the movie, so it is perfect.
 Hope that helped!